-Here are the sewing instructions for your hand towel pattern.
-It will probably take you less than 10 minutes so this is a really quick project.
+Here are the sewing instructions for your hanging hand towel pattern.
+It will probably take you less than 10 minutes, so this is a really quick project.

 From the hand towel pattern, cut 2 pieces of fabric and 1 piece of interfacing.
 You can save fabric by rotating the pattern around.

 Step 2 - Fuse Interfacing

 On the wrong side of one of the fabric pieces, fuse the interfacing.
 If your fabric is thin, put a double layer of interfacing just in the area where the buttonhole will be.

 Put the fabric's right sides together and stitch around the outside, leaving the bottom open.
 The seam allowance is included in the pattern and is ⅜ inch (1cm).